chef/automate/components/automate-chef-io/content/docs/configuration.md

 ```

-To see existing settings run
+To see the current retention policies for each service use the gRPC `Purge.Show` interface.
 ```bash
 chef-automate dev grpcurl event-feed-service -- chef.automate.infra.data_lifecycle.api.Purge.Show
 ```

 Substitute `event-feed-service` with `ingest-service` or `compliance-service`
-to see each service's purge policies.
+to see each service's retention policies.

-To immediately run a purge for a service run
+To immediately run a purge for a service use `Purge.Run` interface.
 ```bash
 chef-automate dev grpcurl event-feed-service -- chef.automate.infra.data_lifecycle.api.Purge.Run
 ```

 Substitute `event-feed-service` with `ingest-service` or `compliance-service`
-to run each service's purge policies.
+to run each service's retention policies.

 ### Troubleshooting